AdiAddons/AdiBags/README.md

 We highly suggest installing both [BugGrabber](https://www.curseforge.com/wow/addons/bug-grabber) and [BugSack](https://www.curseforge.com/wow/addons/bugsack) in order to capture bugs in AdiBags.
 These bug messages should then be used in any bug reports filed through GitHub issues.

 ## Roadmap and Future Thoughts
----

 ### Guild Bank
 AdiBags is an abstraction on top of Blizzard bags, and does not work to make Blizzard bags consistent or sorted.
 Due to this abstraction, two users of AdiBags accessing the same underlying store, such as a guild bank, may see two different views.
 For this reason, we've shied away from implementing a Guild Bank for now.
 However, there is renewed interest in solving this problem overall, so stay tuned for changes in this space.

 ### Alt Bags and Bank
 For the moment, alt bags and banks are not supported.
 Once we invest a bit more time into our abstraction engine, we may revisit this as an added feature.

-### Full Bag Skinning

-Limited skinning is available using LibSharedMedia-1.0, however it is not as comprehensive as Masque support.
-Masque support is on our roadmap, and will eventually be implemented.

 ### In-Depth Filter Editing

 There are no plans to add a fully featured, scriptable, or logic/waterfall based filtering engine at this time.

 ## License
----
 AdiBags is licensed under the GNU General Public License version 3.